 The creation of multiple access points will enhance the functional nature of the airport and establish new interfaces with passengers and the adjacent community.
 A framework that guides the overall function and appearance of these new facilities will be developed.
+The following policies and programs are established:

-- Appropriately relate those airport facilities that are adjacent to community land uses to the scale and level of activity of those uses. - P2.
-Relate Airport Landside facilities to the existing airport infrastructure in a clear, well-organized, functional, and compatible manner. - Update and/or integrate the following existing design plansLAX Street Frontage and Landscape Development Plan (June 1994); LAX Air Cargo Facilities Design Guidelines (April 1998); LAX Northside Design Plan and Development Guidelines (1989); Design and Construction Handbook (May 2012). into a comprehensive set of design guidelines for airport facilities. - P4.
+P1.
+Appropriately relate those airport facilities that are adjacent to community land uses to the scale and level of activity of those uses.

+- P2.
+Relate Airport Landside facilities to the existing airport infrastructure in a clear, wellorganized, functional, and compatible manner. - P3.
+Update and/or integrate existing design plans into a comprehensive set of design guidelines for airport facilities. - P4.
 Develop and incorporate signage guidelines that provide guidance and establish controls for signage that are appropriate to an airport.